jikdo/parrot-academy/README.md

 2.  **Add Content**

-    Navigate into your new site’s directory and start it up.

     You can contribute to 3 categories of content.
 You can find the corresponding folders in the root directory.

     For Example to add a 'Getting Started' content.